Working For you

 BUILD A BRIGHTER TOMORROW

 When voting for your choice for State Representative, you want a candidate who will fight for the things that matter most to you.
-Pastor Billy J Bailey has made a vow to be on your side and see to it that all Tennesseans are afforded the same rights and freedoms.
+Reverend Billy J Bailey has made a vow to be on your side and see to it that all Tennesseans are afforded the same rights and freedoms.

 Since the inception of the Affordable Care Act, the number of uninsured Tennesseans dropped by 28%.